 That is not entirely possible to predict.
-Most people wear an appliance for at least several months on a full-time basis and then are able to taper down to nighttime wear only.
+Many people wear an appliance for at least a few days or weeks on a full-time basis and then are able to taper down to nighttime wear only.
 Continuing nighttime wear can help prevent the original disorder from coming back.

 Do I need braces to treat my TMD?

 Some people need, or choose to have, orthodontic treatment done to align their bite when their TMJ treatment is complete.
 This is only necessary for a small minority of the people we treat, but it may be an option.